geoffbacon/regular-expressions-in-python/README.md

 ## Overview

 Do you need to clean up some text data?
-Perhaps you're looking
+You need regular expressions!

 ## What you'll learn
 * Which problems regular expressions can help you solve, and which they cannot.